kbhadury/LSystem/README.md

 * ] : pop pen info from the stack

 ###Plans
 I might try to make a GUI version of this program so it isn't dependent on the gpdraw library.
 Some L-systems also feature symbols to change the pen size/color, increase/decrease the line length, etc, and I'll play around with those a bit.
-There also exist stochastic L-systems which incorporate probabilities into their rules.
-For example, X has a 50% chance of being mapped to X+X and a 50% chance of being mapped to X-X.  This method is able to create very realistic-looking plants.

 ###Sample L-systems
 Here are some fun L-systems to try out!